 Boys ages 14 – 18 (52 grams or 1.8 ounces)

-The following chart listing the amount of protein in various foods (grams and percentage) do not account for any other health aspects — be they good or bad.
+The following list indicates the amount of protein in various foods (grams and percentage).
+It does not account for any other health aspects — be they good or bad.

 List of protein in foods

 Percent protein by weight, and number of grams